zevv/npeg/README.md

 discard s("one two")
 ```

-will output the following intermediate repesentation at compile time.
+will output the following intermediate representation at compile time.
 From the
 IR it can be seen that the `space` rule has been inlined in the `line` rule,
 but that the `word` rule has been emitted as a subroutine which gets called
 from `line`: